 Do you ever wonder what it would be like to wake up in Miami and go to bed in Los Angeles?
 Or how about seeing Niagara Falls from above at sunrise and then the Grand Canyon at sunset?
 Flight attendants are some of the fortunate people who don't have to just wonder about things like these- they live them!

 Flight attendants represent one of the largest job categories in the travel industry.
 Airlines in the United States currently employ approximately 100,000 flight attendants and hire 8,000 more each year to renew an aging workforce.
-At The Travel Academy, we train people from 18 years old into their 60s to become flight attendants and work in many other travel careers to travel and see the world!
+At The Travel Academy, we train people from 18 years old and into their 60s to become flight attendants and work in many other travel careers to travel and see the world!